alphagov/forms-api-prototype/README.md

-# CIFU Forms API Prototype
+# GOV.UK Forms API Prototype

-A prototype for a forms API for the collecting information from users team built with Ruby and Sinatra.
+A prototype for a forms API for the GOV.UK Forms team built with Ruby and Sinatra.